 :format(auto):focal(center))

-Glossary | What is copper?
+Glossary | Copper

 Copper is one of the world's most important industrial metals and a foundational material for electrification.
 It is essential for power generation, transmission, electric vehicles, renewable energy, construction, and electronics.
 As the global energy transition accelerates, copper demand is set to grow significantly, with supply struggling to keep pace.

-The copper market is vast, global, and increasingly strategic.
-Prices respond sharply to changes in mine supply, project delays, energy costs, and downstream demand from power grids and clean energy infrastructure.
 Understanding copper's supply chain, from large-scale open-pit mines in Chile to smelters and fabricators across Asia, is critical for anyone operating in metals, energy, or industrial markets.

 Copper (Cu, atomic number 29) is a base metal prized for its excellent electrical and thermal conductivity, corrosion resistance, and ductility.
 These properties make it indispensable for carrying electricity efficiently, which is why copper sits at the heart of modern infrastructure.